lgaudencio/warsaw-uprising-1944/README.md

     * This image will immediately show a user that the website is related to some sort of war/historical event.

 * Main Quote
-    * The quote is take from the head of the German government in Poland, this quote was put there to grab attention from anyone who came across the landing site.
+    * The quote is taken from the head of the German government in Poland, this quote was put there to grab the attention of anyone who came across the landing site.
 It’s meant to be powerful and eye grabbing.
     * This quote will also tell users that it is linked to WW2.

     ![First part of the landing page, which includes image and main quote](assets/images/landing-page-1.png)